dsl-logo

 Shopping bag icon

-4. Match the card to your spending habits
+4. Match the card to your lifestyle

-Match the card to your spending habits.
 If you travel a lot, a frequent flyer credit card may mean you earn more points.
 There are also travel credit cards with extra perks related to overseas use.

 shopping-cart

-5. Use your credit card for everyday purchases
+5. Use your card for everyday spending

 Credit card up icon